-Using appeal to emotion might come as an innocent lapse in rational judgement.
+Using appeal to emotion might come as an innocent lapse in rational judgment.

-For instance, a person who is not thinking things through clearly might impulsively — without preparing or considering the best interest of the animal or their own lifestyle — might choose to adopt a very cute puppy.
+For instance, a person who is not thinking things through clearly might impulsively — without preparing or considering the best interest of the animal or their own lifestyle — might choose to adopt an adorable puppy.

 Consider this an irrational appeal to emotion argument example.

 Animal lover spots cute husky puppies.
 Brings animal home to surprise mate and family — deciding to spin adopting of the animal for egocentric and impulsive reasons a GIFT.

 No food.
 No food bowls.
 No person arranged to care for housetraining.